 - Wingless, sucking mealybugs

-These sorts of problems can happen but a small chance.
-Well-established wisteria does alarmingly hardy and rugged and resists most problems quite well on its own.
+These sorts of problems can happen but a small chance that a well-established wisteria which is hardy and rugged, resists most problems quite well on its own.

 How To Prune Wisteria Vines